Article I - Name

 Section E - Compensation

 A voting member of the governing board who receives compensation, directly or indirectly, from PWT for services is precluded from voting on matters pertaining to that member's compensation.
 A voting member of any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from PWT for services is precluded from voting on matters pertaining to that member's compensation.
 No voting member of the governing board or any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from PWT, either individually or collectively, is prohibited from providing information to any committee regarding compensation.

 Section F - Annual Statements

-Each director, principal officer and member of a committee with governing board delegated powers shall annually sign a statement which affirms such person (a) has received a copy of the conflicts of interest policy, (b) has read and understands the policy,(c) has agreed to comply with the policy, and (d) understands that (Club’s Initials) is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.
+Treasurer shall prepare an annual financial accounting and shall submit the annual accounting to the Board for approval.
+Each director, principal officer and member of a committee with governing board delegated powers shall annually sign a statement which affirms such person (a) has received a copy of the conflicts of interest policy, (b) has read and understands the policy,(c) has agreed to comply with the policy, and (d) understands that (PWT) is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

 Section G - Periodic Reviews